Cinnamon Roll Sugar Cookies

 This post may contain affiliate links, please visit our privacy policy for details.

 Cinnamon Roll Sugar Cookies with vanilla icing are the perfect cookie to bake this holiday season!
-A sweet vanilla sugar cookies rolled with the most delicious cinnamon sugar filling, refrigerated, sliced, and baked until they’re just beginning to color.
-Then, each cookie is then finished with a light drizzle of vanilla icing.
+A sweet vanilla sugar cookie rolled with the most delicious cinnamon sugar filling, refrigerated, sliced, and baked until they’re just beginning to color.
+Each cookie is then finished with a light drizzle of vanilla icing.
 They’re the perfect make-ahead cookie to bake for this weekend, your Christmas cookie boxes, or just when you’re craving cinnamon rolls, but don’t want to make them.
-Every bite is soft, sweet, cinnamon-y, and taste just LIKE a cinnamon roll, but maybe even a bit better!
+Every bite is soft, sweet, cinnamon-y, and tastes JUST LIKE a cinnamon roll, or maybe even a bit better!

 About The Recipe